-The current BA concerns Columbia River treaty Indian and non-Indian fisheries, as described in the "2008-2017 U.S. v Oregon Management Agreement for upriver Chinook, sockeye, steelhead, coho, and white sturgeon" (2008-2017 MA).
-The BA was submitted during the spring of 2008, and a Biological Opinion (BO) was subsequently issued by NMFS later that year.
-The current BO expires December 31, 2017, concurrent with the 2008-2017 MA.
-Impacts to listed salmonid species from fisheries described in this report are expected to be de minimus.
+The most recent BA concerns Columbia River treaty Indian and non-treaty fisheries, as described in the "2008-2017 U.S. v Oregon Management Agreement for upriver Chinook, sockeye, steelhead, Coho, and White Sturgeon" (2008-2017 MA).
+A new BA was submitted in June 2017 to address fisheries described in the "2018-2027 U.S. v Oregon Management Agreement for upriver Chinook, sockeye, steelhead, Coho, and White Sturgeon" (2018-2017 MA) which is currently being finalized.
+The NMFS expects to issue a new Biological Opinion (BO) by March 2018.
+In the interim, the U.S. v Oregon parties have agreed to extend the 2008-2017 MA for two months through February 2018.
+The TAC submitted an amendment to the 2008-2017 BA for January-February 2018 which allowed the federal agencies to extend ESA coverage through February 2018 given no additional affects beyond those described in the 2008-2017 BO are expected.
+Impacts to listed salmonid species from eulachon and sturgeon fisheries described in this report are expected to be zero and low, respectively.